chriskpeterson/vuepress2/docs/rewrites.md

 * What happens if I move near the sensor in the middle of a call?
 * What happens if I connect a peripheral with the power on?
 	* The codec connects with peripherals during startup.

-### Explanation
-* Reduce the word count and use simplified English for clear translation.
-It's not necessary to state what a product  doesn't have.
-* State the result before the action to avoid.
-* This doesn't appear to be a power on the system topic.
-It's two topics.
-	* Connecting peripherals
-	* Powering on the system